 When it comes to great Thanksgiving destinations in the US, there’s something for everyone.
 This means you’ll have plenty of options to choose from.
 Charming small towns with seasonal activities are great for families with kids.
 Cosmopolitan destinations home to award-winning restaurants will please the most demanding travelers, while some resort cities are sure to get adventure-seekers ready for the ski season.

-A small town with a population of under 4,000, Gatlinburg offers travelers a Thanksgiving weekend filled with outdoor activities.
-This resort-city is placed along the northern border of the Great Smoky Mountains, one of the most-visited national parks in the US, and home to more than 100 species of native trees, over 1,400 flowering plants, and 66 types of mammals, including black bears, raccoons, deers and squirrels.
+A small town with a population of under 4,000, Gatlinburg is a great Thanksgiving destination that rewards travelers with a weekend filled with outdoor activities.
+This resort city is placed along the northern border of the Great Smoky Mountains, one of the most-visited national parks in the US, and home to more than 100 species of native trees, over 1,400 flowering plants, and 66 types of mammals, including black bears, raccoons, deers, and squirrels.

 The Great Smoky Mountains also play host to picnic spots, scenic drives, and more than 850 miles of hiking trails, in case you want to get your dose up on adrenaline.

-After exploring the mountains, do a spot of shopping at The Village, a 27-store complex located in Downtown Gatlinburg, home to boutiques, eateries, and galleries.
+After exploring the natural beauty of the mountains, do a spot of shopping at The Village, a 27-store complex located in Downtown Gatlinburg, home to boutiques, eateries, and galleries.
 This is, by the way, the right place for you to find the Black Friday Deals you’ve been waiting for.

 Gatlinburg hosts special events around Thanksgiving.
 One of the best-known is The Great Smoky Thanksgiving Arts and Crafts Show, where Tennessee artists and craftspeople sell handcraft gifs, such as quilts, woven baskets, scented candles, paintings, and more.
 For an authentic Thanksgiving feast, there are great restaurant options like Calhoun’s, The Seasons of Ober Loft & Lounge, Applewood Farmhouse Restaurant, and the Smoky Mountain Brewery.

 Chicago needs no introduction.
-With great activities all-year-round, the city has a myriad of fun things to do, and it’s a must-go if what you’re looking for is a cosmopolitan Thanksgiving getaway.
+With great activities all year round, this charming city has a myriad of fun things to do, and it’s a must-go if what you’re looking for is a cosmopolitan Thanksgiving getaway.